Summer hols 2001

 the Sub-Millimeter Array project of the Smithsonian Astrophysical Observatory,

-part of the Harvard-Smithsonian Center for Astrophysics-- from which,
+part of the Harvard-Smithsonian Center for Astrophysics.

 Update